maxine4321/Eth-beginner-Project/README.md

 - Visit the Remix website.
 - Compile the smart contract.
-- Deploy the compiled contract to a blockchain network (e.g., the Ethereum testnet).
+- Deploy the compiled contract.
 - Interact with the deployed contract using the Remix interface to mint and burn tokens.

 ### Conclusion